-All foreign students coming to study at Slovak University of Agriculture in Nitra are legally obliged to have a health insurance valid for the territory of Slovak Republic and for the whole period of their stay.
-Without the prove of such insurance student cannot be registered at SUA in Nitra.
-Students without insurance from home country can arrange Health Insurance for Foreigners in Slovakia.
+All foreign students coming to study at Slovak University of Agriculture in Nitra are legally obliged to have health insurance valid for the territory of Slovak Republic and for the whole period of their stay.
+Without proof of such insurance, the student cannot be registered at SUA in Nitra.
+Students without insurance from the home country can arrange Health Insurance for Foreigners in Slovakia.

 EU/EEA and Swiss citizens are entitled to health care under the same conditions as the Slovak citizens if they are holders of the European Health Insurance Card (EHIC).
-Since it can be used only for public sector health care providers, we strongly recommend to buy a commercial health insurance as well.
+Since it can be used only for public sector health care providers, we strongly recommend buying commercial health insurance as well.

 Average living costs

-Slovakia is generally considered as not very expensive country.
-Student`s monthly budget is usualy about 200 - 250 EUR.
-It will of course depend on your personal lifestyle.
-The first month generally includes some extra costs for legal arrangements (Temporary Residence Permit, obligatory Medical Check for non-EU students), longdistance calls, purchase of household & kitchen items etc.
+Slovakia is generally considered as a not very expensive country.
+Student`s monthly budget is usually about 200 - 250 EUR.
+It will, of course, depend on your personal lifestyle.
+The first month generally includes some extra costs for legal arrangements (Temporary Residence Permit, obligatory Medical Check for non-EU students), long-distance calls, purchase of household & kitchen items etc.

 Expected costs during your stay in Slovakia: